DHRI-Curriculum/ProjectLab/assessment.md

 - I modestly increased my confidence writing digital project proposals.
 - I discovered new ways to go about designing and planning for a digital project.
 - I significantly increased my capacity to write a digital project proposal.
+- I think there should be one more alternative here.

 An effective work plan contains the following:
 - The budget, the timeline, and the deliverables